JulianDerry/mobile-forensics/cellebrite/ufed/advanced-logical-vs-file-system/README.md

 ### 1.4 Examination Objectives

 - Evaluate and compare the data yield of Advanced Logical and File System extraction methods on a device with an updated security patch level.
+This evaluation was conducted on a device running Android 13 (Security Patch Level: 1 December 2025, Base Version: A032FXXS9CZA1) to assess how extraction method choice affects artifact recovery under current security conditions.
 - Identify and preserve data stored on the device.
 - Acquire forensic copies of accessible data.
 - This evaluation focused on extraction method comparison at the data yield and artifact-count level, detailed analysis of individual artifact categories (communications, user activity, media, location, deleted data) was outside the scope of this exercise.